davide1096/potion/README.md

 pip3 install -e .
 ```

-How to execute the experiments:
+How to execute the experiments (tested with the values reported in Appendix D):

 ```
 cd potion